The short answer

 Power → Ultra Bee, decisively.
 This is the headline: 24.5 kW peak versus 10 kW is roughly 2.5x the power.
 The Ultra Bee doesn't just feel a little stronger — it's a different class of acceleration, and it's what most of the extra money buys.

 Battery & range → Ultra Bee.
-The Ultra Bee's 4,440 Wh pack is about 76% larger than the Light Bee X's 2,520 Wh.
-Where the Light Bee X does a real ~30 miles, the Ultra Bee stretches to roughly 40 — a meaningful gap if you ride long or hard.
+The Ultra Bee's 4,440 Wh pack is about 76% larger than the Light Bee X's 2,520 Wh — the biggest hardware gap between these two.
+The Light Bee X does a real ~30 miles ridden hard; nobody has measured the Ultra Bee at that pace, so we won't quote you a number for it.
+A 76% bigger pack on a bike only 50% heavier should go meaningfully farther, and we'd be surprised if it didn't.
 (Why claimed and real range diverge is in our range guide.)

 Top speed → Ultra Bee.
 59 mph versus 53 — a smaller gap than the power difference, but still a real step up.